 Splurge with a Sunset Tour and Allerton Beach: Includes a visit to the Allerton estate as a private guest, appetizers to enjoy and selection of beverages on the lanai while watching a spectacular Kauai sunset ($80 for adults).
 Not offered Sunday or Monday.

 Garden History.
 Throughout this beautiful Lawai Valley, there are indications of traditional Hawaiian archaeological sites.
 The historic property was purchased from Queen Emma’s estate by the McByrde family in the 19th century and used as a sugar plantation.
 In the 1930’s, philanthropist Robert Allerton acquired the property and with architect partner, John Gregg Allerton, built a home and transformed the plantation to a garden of rooms with interconnecting pathways.

 Before Robert died he donated money to buy land next to his property which eventually became known as the McByrde Garden.
 It was the first garden in what is now called the National Tropical Botanical Gardens (NTBG).
 Upon his partner’s death, the Allerton Garden joined this collection.
 Today NTBG includes the Lumahuli Garden on the North Shore of Kauai just beyond our Hanalei vacation rentals, and the Kahanu Garden on Maui.

 Interesting Fact: These are among the only tropical gardens with a charter from the United States Congress.

-For more information on tours, see the website for The National Tropical Botanical Gardens.
+For more information on tours, see the website for The National Tropical Botanical Gardens which also includes Limahuli Gardens on the North Shore.
 After you visit the Allerton and McBryde Gardens we invite you to share your experiences.
 Mahalo!